 - Presidential Youth Fitness Award.
 Open to kids and teens, this program encourages goal setting for nutrition and exercise.

 PE courses do not have to have a single focus for the entire academic year.
 It is fine to encourage your teen to try out different activities and build them into a single PE course.
-Some examples of activities homeschoolers have used for physical education credit: martial arts, fencing, running, gymnastics, dancing, golf, weight lifting, tennis, cross country, ultimate frisbee, sailing, hiking, tennis, yoga, rock climbing, swimming, soccer, biking, skateboarding, roller or ice skating, skiing, racquetball, and surfing.
+Some examples of activities homeschoolers have used for physical education credit: martial arts, fencing, running, gymnastics, dancing, golf, weight lifting, tennis, cross country, ultimate frisbee, sailing, hiking, tennis, yoga, rock climbing, swimming, soccer, cross-fit, biking, skateboarding, roller or ice skating, skiing or snowboarding, racquetball, and surfing.

 Physical education can be a great excuse to explore health topics with your teen while they still live at home.
 That can include everything topics such as nutrition, sexuality, first aid, substance abuse, and stress management.
 Yes, your teen may roll their eyes and they may be irritated, but use the fact that it is a requirement as your opportunity to help your teens learn what they need to know to live a healthy life as an adult.